thedumbterminal/car-mp3-player/README.md

     ./play.py /some/directory

-Top copy music randomly and recursively from a directory to another:
+To copy music randomly and recursively from a directory to another:

     ./usb_load.py /source/directory /dest/directory